matthewjustice/cardboard-webvr/README.md

 - Copy your Cardboard photos to an empty folder.
 - The folder should contain no other files.
 - Optional: Give the photos meaningful file names or add a metadata title to the photos.
 This text will appear in the generated VR app.
+- Recommendation: Use no more than 20 photos.
+A large of photos can lead to excessive memory usage in the browser.

 ### Run the project